tracypholmes/terraform-k8s-demo/README.md

 Review the `provider.tf` file and examine the provider configuration.
 The Kubernetes provider configuration includes version and authentication parameters.

-In the terminal, check that you are in the `/root/terraform` folder.

-`$ pwd
-/root/terraform`

-If not, change the folder to `/root/terraform`.
-This is where the Terraform files are located.

-`$ cd /root/terraform`

 Next, initialize Terraform terminal.

 `terraform init`